I am coaching a bright and shiny leader who came to me very upset and quite emotional. She has an excellent reputation for delivering results.

 Fear of failure can often drive our actions.
 We work long hours, sacrifice personal time and put our heart and soul into what we’re trying to achieve, only to find that we’re spinning our wheels.

-The fact is, most of us accomplish a list of tasks each day, but have little to show for it.
+Most of us accomplish a list of tasks daily but have little to show for it.
 Success depends on you getting things done.

 If you’re not moving closer to your goal achievement, you are not getting things done the right way.